On Fugazi, pivoting, and anchors

 There’s this video I can’t stop watching of Fugazi performing their song ‘Turnover’ in front of the White House in 1991.
 The first time I saw it I had a cascade of thoughts in a matter of seconds: this doesn’t happen anymore → no wait, of course it does, I just haven’t been going to shows → I’ve been at that show before.

-For the opening 30 seconds, Fugazi is just making sounds and feedback and you can see the crowd taking a moment to catch their breath after whatever song they were just moshing to.
-Wide eyed and smiling, but in a manic sort of anticipatory way because they know there’s more coming.
-I only recognise it because of the many times I’ve been there myself, in that liminal space between songs where you realise you’re really in it now.
-Soon, the bass and drums come in and heads start bobbing.
-Then the opening riff slides in and the camera is focused on Fugazi who are jumping up and down.
-Ian and Guy sing the first two opening lines in unison, which I find moving, and when the camera cuts to the crowd again, they’re jumping up and down too and pushing up against the stage.
-Everybody’s moving.
+In the opening 30 seconds, Fugazi is just making sounds and feedback.
+You can see the crowd taking a moment to catch their breath after whatever song they were just moshing to, wide eyed and grinning, but in a manic, anticipatory way because they know there’s more coming.
+I recognise it because of the many times I’ve been there myself, in that liminal space between songs when you realise you’re really in it now.
+When the bass and drums come in, the crowd’s heads start bobbing.
+Then the opening riff slides in and the camera is focused on Fugazi, who are jumping up and down.
+Ian and Guy sing the first two lines in chilling, precise synchronicity.
+When the camera cuts to the crowd again, they’re also jumping up and down, pressing their bodies against the stage––moving, moving, moving, moving.

 Sometimes when I’m listening to music, I move my speaker closer to me instead of turning the volume up because there is something to be said for being in closer proximity to the source of the sound.
 It’s not just about decibels.
 While I watch this video, I wish I could be face to face with Guy Picciotto’s guitar.
 I want to see the crusted sweat on the fretboard.
 I want to see the dirt on his shoes.
 I want to know what color socks he’s wearing.
 I want to see the creases in his jeans.
 The threads in his shirt.
 The length of his finger nails.
-Calluses on his fingertips.
+The calluses on his fingertips.
 The vein in his neck when he yells.
 I want to see the stubble of his shave.
-I want to see what color his eyes are.
+The color of his eyes.
 I want to see his teeth.
 His tongue.
 I want to see spit fly from his mouth while he sings and have it land on my face.

 ––and that’s when I knew I was going to be fine.

 There is something to be said for things that used to speak to you but don’t anymore.
 Like when food you used to love makes you gag.
-Or when you and a friend no longer see eye to eye.
-Or when you feel ugly in all of your clothes or with your haircut.
+Or when you and a friend have outgrown each other.
+Or when you feel ugly in all of your clothes.
+Or with your haircut.
 Or you’re not having fun at parties anymore.
 Or you develop the ick for your partner.
 What happens when these things stop speaking to you but you don’t know how to find the new things that do?
 Or you weren’t ready to change yet?
 Change doesn’t wait.
 Change moves at its own pace and waits for you to catch up.

 September 2023